Heralded Emission Detection in InAs/ZnSe Quantum Dot Solids Using Time-Correlated Photons: Acknowledgments

 \section{Acknowledgments}

-We thank Tim Rambo and Ryan Wilson for helpful discussions on instrumentation.
-This work was financially supported by the College of Chemistry at the University of California, Berkeley and the US Department of Energy (DE-AC02-05CH11231).
+We thank Tim Rambo and Ryan Wilson for valuable discussions regarding instrumentation.
+This work was supported by the College of Chemistry at the University of California, Berkeley.
+Work at the Molecular Foundry was supported by the Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
+Partial support was also provided by the Israel Science Foundation through the MAPATS program (U.B., Grant No.~2655/23).